apache/flink/docs/getting-started/walkthroughs/datastream_api.zh.md

 `KeyedProcessFunction#processElement` is called with a `Context` that contains a timer service.
 The timer service can be used to query the current time, register timers, and delete timers.
-With this, you can set a timer for 24 hours in the future every time the flag is set and store the timestamp in `timerState`.
+With this, you can set a timer for 1 minute in the future every time the flag is set and store the timestamp in `timerState`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">